 It can be tedious beyond belief, especially if you get inundated with applicants (which is becoming more and more common as the rental market grows).

-One of the most common mistakes landlords make when processing tenancy applications is granting and scheduling every applicant with a viewing slot.
+One of the most common mistakes landlords make when processing tenancy applications are granting and scheduling every applicant with a viewing slot.
 There’s no need to do that.
 Of course, if you want to needlessly waste a buttload of time, then go for it.
 But remember, your time is precious.

 You should only be scheduling viewings with suitable applicants.
 Typically, that means someone that is employed and has a suitable salary; someone that can get a guarantor; someone that can provide references; someone that fits the lifestyle of your property.